RaiMan/SikuliX1/README.md

 **Latest stable version is 2.0.0** (branch `release_2.0.x`)

 Feature set and API are frozen.
 Only bugfixes will be applied as needed and available with follow-up release versions.
-Hence the next bug-fix version will be 2.0.1 most probably in January 2020 or even earlier if it makes sense.
+Hence the next bug-fix version will be 2.0.1 most probably in January 2020 or even earlier if it makes sense [see targeted bugs](https://github.com/RaiMan/SikuliX1/milestone/1).

 New features will only be available in a new major version (currently 2.1.0) and developed in branch master and/or dev_ branches.
 Until release of a stable 2.1.0, there will be nightly builds and snapshots available (see below).